Flower, Wind and You

-"Flower, Wind and You" (Korean: 꽃, 바람 그리고 너; RR: Kkot, baram geurigo neo) is a song by South Korean singers, Ki Hui-hyeon, Jeon Somi, Choi Yoo-jung and Chungha.
+"Flower, Wind and You" (Korean: 꽃, 바람 그리고 너; RR: Kkot, baram geurigo neo) is a song by South Korean singers, Ki Hui-hyeon, Jeon Somi, Choi Yoo-jung and Chung Ha.
 The single was released on 29 August 2016, by MBK Entertainment.

 Background

-After the finale of Produce 101, it was announced that eliminated contestant Ki Hui-hyeon, would collaborate with I.O.I members, Chungha, Choi Yoo-jung and Jeon So-mi.
+After the finale of Produce 101, it was announced that eliminated contestant Ki Hui-hyeon, would collaborate with I.O.I members, Chung Ha, Choi Yoo-jung and Jeon So-mi.

 Composition

 "Flower, Wind and You" was written by 똘아이박, Peterpan and singer Ki Hui-hyeon.

 Release

 The single was released on August 29, 2016, through several music portals.

 Music video

 The music video was released on 29 August 2016, on MBK Entertainment's YouTube channel.
 Teasers were released prior to the date, and it stars DIA and I.O.I member Jung Chae-yeon.